JolineN/Topology_PowerSpec/README.md

 It should be possible to make this faster.
 Even though I use a substantial amount of parallelization, it does not seem like I am able to utilize all cpu power, so I will need to look into this later.

-The code supports E1 and E2 with tilts and can be non-cubic.
+The code supports E1, E2 and E3 with tilts and can be non-cubic.
+E4, E5 and E6 are not yet fully ready.